sebelga/gstore-node-docs/appendix/error-codes.md

 # Error Codes

+- ERR_ENTITY_NOT_FOUND // When fetching an entity by Key that is not in Datastore

 ## Validation

 Here is the list of error codes returned by the gstore Validation.
 Joi validation will have different code, please refer to their documentation.